Kishu

 Common inquiries about the breed

-While they are quiet indoors, their high energy levels and need for mental stimulation make them better suited for homes with access to a yard.
+While they are clean and quiet, their high energy and need for mental stimulation make them better suited for homes with access to a secure yard.

 View Official FCI Standard